cocotb/cocotb/documentation/source/building.rst

 Variables
 =========

-The following sections document makefile variables and environment variables according to their owner/consumer.
+The following sections document environment variables and makefile variables according to their owner/consumer.

+Of the environment variables, only :envvar:`MODULE` is mandatory to be set (typically done in a makefile or run script), all others are optional.

 ..
   If you edit the following sections, please also update the "helpmsg" text in cocotb/config.py